Kazakhstan: Media

 Kazakhstan was ranked 161 out of 180 countries on the Reporters Without Borders World Press Freedom Index in 2014.
 A mid-March 2002 court order, with the government as a plaintiff, stated that Respublika were to stop printing for three months.
 The order was evaded by printing under other titles, such as Not That Respublika.
 In early 2014, a court also issued a cease publication order to the small-circulation Assandi-Times newspaper, saying it was a part of the Respublika group.
 Human Rights Watch said: "this absurd case displays the lengths to which Kazakh authorities are willing to go to bully critical media into silence."
+Mass media regulations and laws against defamation, misinformation and hate speech restrict the freedom of speech.

 With support from the US Department of State's Bureau for Democracy, Human Rights and Labor (DRL), the American Bar Association Rule of Law Initiative opened a media support centre in Almaty to assist press outlets in Kazakhstan.